Linux Process and Thread Management

-2. Interruptible: It is a suspended state, when the process or thread is waiting for an event, then it enters into interruptible state.
+2. Interruptible: It is a suspended state when the process or thread is waiting for an event, then it enters into an interruptible state.

 3. Uninterruptible: It is another suspended state, here the process or thread is waiting directly on Hardware conditions.